• Skip to main content

 • Olive Oil, Salt and Pepper - These are the very basic elements of vegetable roasting.
 Toss them with the asparagus to evenly coat and properly season every bite.

 • Pine Nuts - An expensive ingredient, but a little goes a long way!
 The pine nuts get toasted on the pan as the asparagus finishes roasting.
 Keep and eye on them, if one finishes cooking before the other, just pull it from the oven.
-Extra pine nuts are delicious on this Goat Cheese Appetizer, also great for Easter!
+Extra pine nuts are delicious on this Goat Cheese Appetizer Dip, also great for Easter!

 • Parmesan Cheese - I always recommend buying a block of Parmesan cheese for the best value and quality and shredding it yourself.
 It lasts a very long time in the fridge, whereas the pre-shredded containers tend to go bad before they get used.
 Use a vegetable peeler to get those big beautiful curls.